 - (b) Jurisdiction in proceedings concerning a juvenile under 18 years of age found within the county: - (3) If the juvenile is dependent and is in danger of substantial physical or psychological harm.
-The juvenile may be found to be dependent when any of the following occurs: - (C) The juvenile is alleged to have committed a commercial sexual activity as that term is defined in section 362a of the Michigan penal code . . . or a delinquent act that is the result of force, fraud, coercion, or manipulation exercised by a parent or other adult. - 2.6.1 Recommendation: Enact a law that prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanors and non-violent felonies committed as a result of their trafficking victimization - Policy Goal 2.7 State law prohibits the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization.
+The juvenile may be found to be dependent when any of the following occurs: - (C) The juvenile is alleged to have committed a commercial sexual activity as that term is defined in section 362a of the Michigan penal code . . . or a delinquent act that is the result of force, fraud, coercion, or manipulation exercised by a parent or other adult. - 2.6.1 Recommendation: Enact a law that prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanors and non-violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.6.)